-Since its incorporation, SBID has consistently lobbied at the House of Commons for change of regulation in the profession of interior design to be recognised as a profession.
-As the representative member for interior design within the All-party lobby group for business, SBID also provides evidence of the annual financial growth and threats to the UK economy for the design industry twice annually to the Bank of England.
+Since its incorporation, SBID has consistently lobbied for change to regulation of professional interior design to be recognised as a profession.
+As the representative member for interior design within the Business Senate for the UK SME Sector (Genesis Initiative), SBID also provides evidence of the annual financial growth and threats to the UK economy for the interior design industry twice annually to the Bank of England.

-SBID set standards for best practice in the UK throughout the interior design industry in a variety of ways.
+We set standards for best practice throughout the interior design industry in the UK in a variety of ways.
 By creating routes to market for design professionals, SBID have formed links not only vertically through the supply chain, but laterally for emerging industry talent, employment and work experience within complementing creative industries.
-In just ten years SBID is active in 80 countries around the world through leading international trade partnerships, Gold-standard Design Awards and Product Awards programmes, as well as growing International Membership.
-These initiatives have not just been intended for SBID, as the endeavour for improvement is industry wide.
+In just ten years SBID is active in 71 countries around the world through leading international trade partnerships, Gold-standard Design Awards and Gold-standard Product Awards programmes.

-SBID membership includes interior designers, architects, specifiers, product providers and construction professionals.
-Each category operates in both commercial and residential sectors presenting the international range, diversity and spread of the interior design industry.
-By encouraging this broad membership, SBID are able to review, research and develop the future by measuring the risks and the opportunities of the multi billion pound industry.
+Each SBID membership category operates in both commercial and residential sectors, representing the international range, diversity and spread of the interior design industry.
+Through an inclusive membership structure, SBID are able to review, research and develop the future by measuring the risks and the opportunities of the multi-billion pound industry.

-The SBID was the first in UK to set an education-based route to accrediting an Interior Designer by adopting the European Charter of Education as the British representative.
-In 2009, based on the European framework, SBID pioneered Accreditation for British Interior Designers.
-The SBID Accreditation framework is now internationally recognised across the interior design industry which has influenced and encouraged two other UK design organisations to follow an education-based accreditation framework for accrediting British Designers, ensuring the professional industry is based upon independent education accreditation.
+As the inaugural British representative of the ECIA, our education-based route to accrediting an Interior Designer was adapted from the European Charter of Education*.
+The SBID Accreditation framework is now internationally recognised across the interior design industry.
+It has influenced and encouraged other UK design organisations to follow an education-based accreditation framework.
+SBID is proud to have created a British standard through education, competence and practice; ensuring the professional industry is based upon independent education accreditation.

 To ensure continued learning and improvement of an SBID Accredited Interior Designer, the following criteria is required:

-Founded in 1992, ECIA currently represents 19 European countries national organisation, amounting to over 6000 Interior Architects/Designers whom each meet the individual country criteria.
-ECIA represents the highest level of measured knowledge in interior design practice of qualifying countries throughout Europe.
-As the member representative for the UK, SBID developed new European relationships through the ECIA for UK interior design where previously, due to a lack of existing standards, Britain had been excluded.
+Of the European Union countries, the ECIA represents high professional standards of interior design across the 16 member countries’ interior design organisations.
+As the national representative member of interior design for the UK, SBID developed new European relationships through the ECIA for UK interior design where previously, due to a lack of existing standards, Britain had been excluded.

-Finally, for the profession of interior design SBID placed Britain on a level playing field within Europe and globally amongst counterpart organisations; creating for the first time a British Standard through education, competence and practice.
+Finally, for the profession of interior design SBID placed Britain on a level playing field within Europe and globally amongst counterpart organisations; creating a British standard of practice through education, competence and practice.

-A Memorandum of Understanding between SBID and Interior Educators from a variety of universities formed an agreement in 2009 to improve the outcome of course content for a career in the interior design industry.
-SBID were chosen from three organisations, albeit it had been trading just four months when it won the bid.
-In review SBID dissolved the initiative with university course leaders.
-In 2011 the concept merit was formerly revived with individual universities empowered to provide an interior design degree directly.
-Success!
-The process was governed by a transparent structure ultimately driven by government powers.
+Educators from a variety of universities formed a Memorandum of Understanding with SBID in 2009 to improve the outcome of course content for a career in the interior design industry.
+SBID were chosen out of three organisations, although it had been trading just four months.
+SBID later dissolved the initiative and in 2011, established collaborations with individual universities directly empowered to provide an interior design degree.

-In 2015, SBID was awarded independent status by the UK government to measure interior design education and accredit university course content for an Interior Design Degree.
-The accreditation for Key Information Statistics (KIS) relates to measured educational and business processes forming part of each university’s central government funding status.
+In 2015, SBID was recognised as an accrediting body so as to accredit university course content for an interior design degree.* The accreditation for HESA’s Unistats Dataset (formerly known as KIS) relates to educational and professional processes, forming part of each university’s central government funding status.

-SBID acts as an independently accredited inspector of course content, ensuring each Recognised and Accredited course meets the all-inclusive standards.
-SBID assesses how fit-for-purpose tuition transfers to the commercial world and interprets the data into a success ‘standard’ that creates jobs and income which in turn, generates funds directly back into the treasury creating wealth for the nation.
+SBID acts as an independently accredited inspector of course content, ensuring each course meets the all-inclusive SBID standards.
+SBID validates a degree as fit-for-purpose, creating a benchmark to ensure accurate knowledge transfers to the commercial world.
+These standards create jobs and generate income which in turn, feeds directly back into the treasury, creating wealth for the nation.

-In 2018, SBID partnered with BE OPEN Think Tank to launch Designed for Business, a national design competition for final year creative students and graduates studying interior design, decoration, fashion and art & design with a overall prize fund of £35,000.
-The competition aimed to showcase emerging creative talent and nurture relationships between individuals in learning and companies aimed at earning.
-The ceremony held at the House of Commons presented the £1,000 cheque to the five category winners from 97 British universities that entered the competition, with the overall winner scooping £30,000.
+In 2018, SBID collaborated with BE OPEN Think Tank to launch Designed for Business, a national design competition with an overall prize fund of £35,000.
+Designed for final year creative students and graduates studying interior design, decoration, fashion and art & design, the competition aimed to showcase emerging creative talent and nurture relationships between graduates and employers.

-SBID also founded Get me 2 the Top, a second competition that facilitates much needed work-experience to provide the tools and advice needed to kick-start a career while studying.
+SBID also founded Get me 2 the Top, a first and second year student competition facilitating much needed work experience to provide the tools and advice needed to kick-start a career while studying.
 It runs both in the UK and Ukraine offices.
 Winners are awarded a 3-month paid internship with a leading design agency, architectural practice or manufacturer.

 The SBID champion best practice and knowledge sharing in the profession of interior design by creating routes to market in the industry for all design professionals.